Magnets (song): Composition

-"Magnets" is set in a tempo of 92 beats per minute, according to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing.
-It is written in the key of A minor, with Lorde's vocals spanning a range of A3 to E5.
-"Magnets" is described as an atmospheric Dancehall and electronica song with influences of Reggae fusion along electronic beats, percussion loops, synthesizers, and tribal drums in its instrumentation.
+According to a digital sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Magnets" is set in a tempo of 92 beats per minute.
+It is written in the key of A minor (recorded a half-step higher in B-flat minor), with Lorde's vocals spanning a range of B♭3 to F5.
+"Magnets" is described as an atmospheric dancehall and electronica song with influences of reggae fusion along electronic beats, percussion loops, synthesizers, and tribal drums in its instrumentation.
 "Magnets" describes the dilemma between two lovers restricted from being together for moral reasons.
 Digital Spy described the lyrics as "delightfully cryptic," while Vice described them as taking "a sense of risk and reckless abandon."

 Disclosure teased the song in an interview with Spin, who described the writing process as a proper collaboration, from the "drum sounds to the chords".
 They stated that Lorde was involved with "every aspect of the song" as opposed to doing the "lyrics and melodies" and then leaving the rest for the duo to finish.
 Disclosure also said that the singer challenged them.
 The duo was very well-receptive towards the song's simplicity which they say is simply a use of "tribal drums" throughout.
 It is the shortest song on the album.
 A snippet of the track was teased on 13 September 2015.